ChristianRich/react-login-protected-google-maps/README.md

 ## Known issues

-- There's a concurrency issue with initial login, `authUser` is being accessed from `localStorage` before it exists (make async listener function)
+- There's a concurrency issue or race condition with initial login, `authUser` is being accessed from `localStorage` before it exists (make async listener function)
 - Google Maps is initialised twice.
 Should remove the API key in index.html and only pass it in the Maps component

 ## TODO